McDonald's France: Menu

 As with McDonald's locations worldwide, the franchise primarily sells hamburgers, cheeseburgers, chicken, french fries, breakfast items, soft drinks, milkshakes and desserts.
 In response to changing consumer tastes, the company has expanded its menu to include salads, fish, wraps, smoothies, and fruit.
 The company also operates the McCafé chain within many of its stores.
 McDonald's in France is known for its pastries such as croissants, doughnuts, pain au chocolat, and macarons.
 There is also a McBaguette, introduced in 2012, filled with two burger patties, two slices of Emmental cheese, lettuce, and French mustard.
 It is typically offered seasonally and resurged in popularity in 2022 after being featured in the TV series Emily in Paris.

 Technology

 In 2016, in what U.S. media described as "McDonald's of the future," over 90% of McDonald's France had self-ordering touchscreen kiosks.
 McDonald's France smartphone app, GoMcDo, was one of the first in France to offer integration with Apple Wallet.

-McDonald's France also has introduced reusable tableware in an effort to cut down on food waste.
+McDonald's France also has introduced reusable tableware in an effort to cut down on food waste after French law banned single-use packaging and tableware for dine-in customers at all fast-food restaurants and other catering establishments with a seating capacity of 20 or more in 2023.
 The tableware has been praised internationally for its aesthetics and design language.